intelligent-agent/Recore/README.md

 it is based on u-boot-v2022.07.

 ## Sources
-The binaries are identical to the what is used in Refactor distro, the source code is available here:
+The binaries are identical to the what is used in Refactor/Rebuild distro, the source code is available here:
 https://github.com/intelligent-agent/u-boot and
 https://github.com/intelligent-agent/arm-trusted-firmware